 What is Float Therapy?

-Resting or remaining buoyant on the surface of a liquid made up of 10 inches of water and 1,000 pounds of pharmaceutical-grade magnesium sulfate (Epsom salt) offered in a private suite free from everyday sensory overload requiring no skills, a physically passive form of total wellness a therapeutic approach that simultaneously restores the body and revives the mind.
+Resting or remaining buoyant on the surface of a liquid made up of 10 inches of water and over 1,000 pounds of pharmaceutical-grade magnesium sulfate (Epsom salt) offered in a private suite free from everyday sensory overload requiring no skills, a physically passive form of total wellness a therapeutic approach that simultaneously restores the body and revives the mind.

 During a float, you are suspended effortlessly in a supersaturated solution of Epsom salt and water within a light- and sound-controlled environment that reduces sensory stimulation and effectively suspends the effects of gravity on the central nervous system.